dartoos-dev/eo_color/README.md

 defined by the Material Design standard; the higher the index, the darker the color.

-For a complete list of colors with detailed information — hex codes, indexes, opacity, etc. —:
+For a complete list of color swatches:

 - [swatches](https://pub.dev/documentation/eo_color/latest/swatches/swatches-library.html)

 ## Swatch in action

+The code below is a fully functional example of using of the _Swatch_ interface effectively.
+It creates a rectangle widget filled with a color gradient provided by the _swatch_ instance.

 ```dart
 import 'package:eo_color/swatches.dart';